DIAMOND COLOR REVIEW

 K color – exhibits a faint yellow hue.
 K falls right outside the near colorless world and does exhibit a faint yellow hue from the top & side, but still apparently white from the top.
 Here is where most jewelers said their customers either “see the yellow or really can’t tell, but just don’t like the idea of a K color diamond”.
 Although K color diamonds are not as popular as higher color grades, I wouldn’t rule it out, especially if you want to get a much larger diamond within budget.

-L color – faint yellow tint can be seen from the side, but like K color diamonds the color is less obvious from the top.
+L – faint yellow tint can be seen from the side, but like K color diamonds the color is less obvious from the top.
 For those who want to fit a much larger diamond within budget, L color can make it happen.

-M color – a yellow tint of color can be seen from the side of the diamond, and slightly more from the top as well.
+M – a yellow tint of color can be seen from the side of the diamond, and slightly more from the top as well.
 M color would probably be the lowest color grade I would consider.
 After this color grade, the yellow in a diamond is very obvious.
 One jeweler mentioned to us that there is a market for L and M color grades in the very large carat weight sizes, upwards of 5+ carats.

 Conclusion